 When You Pay Your Card in Full

-When you set up your budget, you’ll see the account balance on the left, but the Payment amount won’t update automatically to cover that balance.
-Budgeting for it lets your budget know that you plan to take some of the money you have right now and use it to pay off the Starting Balance on the card.
+When you set up your budget, you’ll see the account balance on the left, but the Payment amount won’t update automatically to cover that existing balance.
+Budgeting for the starting balance by assigning that money to the Credit Card Payment category lets your budget know that you plan to take some of the money you have right now and use it to pay off the Starting Balance on the card.

 What if I pay the statement balance?

 Can I keep paying only the statement balance?
 Does it matter when I pay my card? (like weekly or once a month on the 10th or at the beginning of the month..?)

 Yes!
 You don’t have to actually pay the balance on the card down to zero.
 You can pay the statement balance and still consider yourself paid in full, as long as you have the money set aside to pay it off completely at any time.
 When you make a payment, it reduces what you owe on the card and the cash set aside to make your next payment.
 As long as those figures continue to match, you're all set to pay in full!